jwworth/jakeworth/content/blog/about.md

   is open to any Rocketeer as well as selected friends of Hashrocket.
 The original Rails application was my Hashrocket apprentice project.
 We [open-sourced][oss-til] TIL in early 2016, and today I maintain the project with my fellow Rocketeers.
-Written in Elixir/Phoenix.
+Written in Elixir.
 - [The Bell][bell]: My COVID-19 social-distancing project&mdash; a way to stay
   connected when you're apart.
-Written in Elixir/Phoenix with WebSockets.
+Written in Elixir.
-- [Game of Life][gol]: My implementation Conway's Game of Life in React.js and TypeScript.
+- [Game of Life][gol]: My implementation Conway's Game of Life.
+Written in React.js and TypeScript.
-- [JavaScript Equality][js-eq]: This application shows the JavaScript value-comparison operators `==` and `===` in action.
-It is written in React.js and TypeScript and inspired by the [JavaScript Equality Table][js-eq-dorey].
+- [JavaScript Equality][js-eq]: This application shows the JavaScript value-comparison operators `==` and `===` in action, and is inspired by the [JavaScript Equality Table][js-eq-dorey].
+Written in React.js and TypeScript.
-- [Capybara::Webmock][webmock]: A gem that mocks external requests for Capybara JavaScript drivers.
-Written with [Dillon Hafer][dh].
-- [Capybara Driver Benchmarking][capybara]: This is the application I built for a talk at Hashrocket's Summer Miniconf 2015.
-Its purpose is to benchmark the performance of drivers available for use with Capybara.
 - [Ceramic Nation][novel]: A Markov Chain generated novel.
+Written in Ruby.

 ### Talks